-Figure 2: EU proposal to introduce a generic OBD propulsion unit torque threshold with the associated MI activation strategy

 (b) Activation of the MI would therefore have been partially decoupled from storing diagnostic information in the powertrain controller’s memory.
 Diagnostic information storage and availability upon request of a generic scan tool would have remained mandatory as prerequisite to effectively and efficiently repair the vehicle.
 The underlying justification of the EU proposal was to confront drivers as little as possible with the activated MI and to provide incentives to manufacturers to design excellent back-up and default modes to mitigate the adverse effects of a vehicle failure.
 Nevertheless, this methodology ensures that the diagnostic information is conveniently available to a repairer, free of charge and without technical constraints, which should help to level the playing field in the repair market.
 Again, it is assumed that a well maintained motor vehicle on which faults, if any, can easily be detected and diagnosed will result in lower emissions and a higher level of functional safety.

 (c) Other Contracting Parties wished to deal with electric / electronic circuit diagnostics as digital faults (fault or no fault) and perceived the proposed performance requirements as too complex in this first stage.
 China was interested in developing simple diagnostic functionality and stepping-up requirements in complexity in due course following technical progress.
 India proposed additional grades of OBD complexity within OBD stage I allowing a minimum common denominator of requirements to be available to all Contracting Parties.
 Several iteration rounds of discussions have been held and proposals assessed but in the end it was decided to harmonise the requirements as much as possible allowing sufficient flexibility to apply the OBD requirements so as to ensure each Contracting Party to implement the harmonised requirements to satisfy national or regional needs.
 The EPPR IWG decided to compile a flow chart with recommended scenarios, based on a proposal from Japan, to deal with this complexity in the first stage and to incorporate this chart in the explanatory part of the gtr.
 In the future, upon need and if desired by Contracting Parties this flow chart can then be further developed covering increased harmonisation of functionality.